Michael A. Taylor Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Red Sox pitching staff ranks eighth in the league.
+- The pitching staff for the Red Sox has a collective 9.7 K/9, the fifth-best in the league.

-- The Red Sox have a 5.07 team ERA that ranks 24th among all league pitching staffs.
+- The Red Sox's 4.92 team ERA ranks 22nd among all league pitching staffs.

-- The Red Sox give up the fourth-most home runs in baseball (24 total, 1.4 per game).
+- The Red Sox rank 24th in baseball in home runs allowed (25 total, 1.4 per game).

-- Sale (1-1) gets the starting nod for the Red Sox in his fourth start of the season.
-He's put together an 11.25 ERA in 12 2/3 innings pitched, with 19 strikeouts.
+- The Red Sox will send Kluber (0-3) to the mound for his fourth start of the season.
+He is 0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched.

-- The lefty last appeared in relief on Monday, when he threw 2/3 innings against the Los Angeles Angels while giving up hits.
+- His most recent time out came in relief on Tuesday when the right-hander threw 2/3 innings against the Minnesota Twins while giving up hits.

-- The 34-year-old has put up an ERA of 11.25, with 14.2 strikeouts per nine innings, in three games this season.
-Opponents have a .327 batting average against him.
+- The 37-year-old has put up a 6.92 ERA and 9 strikeouts per nine innings across three games this season, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.